Color theory – a little physics for the artist

 The right hand side of the picture above is an example of only one hue – 5R.
-You can download the Munsell poster as a PDF for reference.
-You can also download photos of the big Munsell book or use this handy online-tool Virtual Munsell Color Wheel.
+You can use this handy online-tool Virtual Munsell Color Wheel.
 Keep in mind that trying to mix a screen color with paint is impossible which makes a big difference in perceiving color.
 But for a general impression it is what you’ll need in your atelier.
 Actually there are more hues than in the image above – each hue is divided by 2.5, 5, 7.5 and 10.

 Exercises for judging colors

 Now that you know about the three different properties of color try to judge colors that you see by these three properties.

 This color definetly is neither blue nor green.
 Is it red?
 Yes a little bit.
 Is it also yellow?
 A little bit too.
 So it must be a yellow-red or simply orange.
 But it is not a pure yellow-red.
 The chroma is neither neutral/grey nor full strenght.
 It’s lightness is about half dark and half light – so it’s about value 5 or so.

 In fact this color is 2.5YR 6/6 in the Munsell Notation System which means a yellow-orange hue of 2.5, a value of 6 with a chroma of 6.